Mohammedbbk/study-plans-app/README.md

 5. **Open your browser**

-   Navigate to [http://localhost:3000](http://localhost:3000) to see the application.
+   Navigate to [http://localhost:3000](http://localhost:3000) to see the application locally, or visit the [live demo](https://study-plans-app-ycl8.vercel.app) to see the deployed version.

 ## Usage